phuctm97/jxax/README.md

 ## Installation

-The easiest way to use JXAX is to install it into your `PATH` using our `install.sh`.
-Running the following command downloads the `jxax` CLI and extract it into your `usr/local/bin`:
+The easiest way to use JXAX is to install it using our `install.sh`.
+Running the following command downloads the `jxax` CLI and `JXAX` scripting library into your `usr/local/bin` and `~/Library/Script Libraries` respectively:

 ```bash
 $ /bin/zsh -c "$(curl -fsSL https://raw.githubusercontent.com/deskp/jxax/master/scripts/install.sh)"